fniessink/toisto/docs/concept_files.md

 }
 ```

 Notes can be either a single string or a list of strings.
+Words in single quotes, like 'keksejä' and 'keksi' above, will get a link to [Wiktionary](https://en.wiktionary.org/).

 ### Compound labels